Samarth2506/Transcribe-Services-Comparison/README.md

 # Transcribe-Services-Comparison

-Comparison accuracy across AWS, Bing and Google API to convert audio to text.
+Compare accuracy across AWS, Bing and Google API to convert audio to text.

 The audio is a low quality recording of an interview of 45 mins.